Michael Landon: Other projects

 In 1972, he was among the guests in David Winters' musical television special The Special London Bridge Special, starring Tom Jones and Jennifer O'Neill.

 In 1973, Landon was an episode director and writer for the short-lived NBC romantic anthology series Love Story.
 In 1982, he co-produced an NBC "true story" television movie, Love Is Forever, starring Laura Gemser (who was credited as Moira Chen) and himself, about Australian photojournalist John Everingham's successful attempt to scuba dive under the Mekong to rescue his lover from communist-ruled Laos in 1977.
 The real Everingham was cast as an extra in the film, which also marked the acting debut of Priscilla Presley.

 Sam's Son was a 1984 coming-of-age feature film written and directed by Landon and loosely based on his early life.
 The film stars Timothy Patrick Murphy, Eli Wallach, Anne Jackson, Hallie Todd, and James Karen.
 Karen previously worked for Landon in the made-for-television film Little House: The Last Farewell.

 He was a guest of the PBS television series The Electric Company.

 After the cancellation of Highway to Heaven and before his move to CBS, Landon wrote and directed the teleplay Where Pigeons Go to Die.
 Based on a novel of the same name, the film starred Art Carney and was nominated for two Emmy awards.

 Through the run of Highway to Heaven, all of Landon's television programs were broadcast on NBC, a relationship which lasted 30 consecutive years with the network.
 After the cancellation of Highway and due to a fallout with those within NBC's upper management, he moved to CBS and in 1991 starred in a two-hour pilot called Us.
 Us was meant to be another series for Landon, but with his diagnosis on April 5 of pancreatic cancer, the show never aired beyond the pilot.
+The pilot aired as a CBS Friday night movie presentation on September 20, 1991, two months after Landon's death.
 Also during the 1990–91 season, Landon appeared as host of the CBS special America's Missing Children, which explored actual cases of missing children that were under investigation.
 This special was also being considered as the pilot for a new series.
 He appeared as a celebrity panelist on the premiere week of Match Game on CBS.